 Get knowledge about the company

-Stay updated on the labor marked througout your studies by reading job announcements and participate in career faires.
+Stay updated on the labor marked throughout your studies by reading job announcements and participate in career fairs.
 In that way you can get knowledge about job opportunities, you will know what the employers are looking for and you may get contacts that result in relevant internships or jobs after graduation.